kearstenprince/StayFitApp/README.md

 * Profile Screen
 	* (Read/GET) Query logged in user object
 	* (Update/PUT) Update user profile image

+The following **required** functionality is completed:

+- [ X ] User can sign up to create a new account.
+- [ X ] User can log in and log out of his or her account.
+- [ X ] The current signed in user is persisted across app restarts.

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: